Orch3strator/w3rkstatt/docs/SETUP.md

 ## Latest Packages
 Some library dependencies require specific versions.
 Pay attention to version and architecture.
+Find, install and publish Python packages with the [Python Package Index](https://pypi.org).
 The following list was tested on Windows.
 Linux is in progress.

 ```bash